-The online component of the course is self-paced and must be completed at least one week before the classroom component.
+The online component of the course is self-paced and must be completed at least one week before the virtual classroom component.
 There are quizzes and evaluations to ensure that you thoroughly understand the material before going on to a new section.
 In most cases, it will likely take a total of 10-15 hours to complete the online component of the course.

 - Self-paced modules,